DSPN/DataStaxDay/Team Exercise/README.md

 Bestmart is comtemplating a significant investment to refresh its infrastructure.
 What questions do we need to answer to help them get a handle on:
 * Business as Usual
-    * Maitenance cost
+    * Maintenance cost
     * Opportunity cost
 * DataStax and Azure
-    * Maitenance cost
+    * Maintenance cost
     * Migration cost
     * Benefit